 - Bears a face value of $1 (USD) backed by the federal government.

 - Issued a grade of PR70 by the Professional Coin Grading Service.

-- Includes the P mint mark of the Philadelphia Mint.
+- Struck with a P mint mark by the Philadelphia Mint.

-Please feel free to reach out to APR 57 with any questions you might have about these coins.
-You can reach us on the phone at 212-246-2000, connect with us online using our live web chat, and via email.
+Please feel free to contact APR 57 with any questions.
+You can reach us on the phone at 212-246-2000, online using our live web chat, and via email.
 You can also browse other types of silver proofs as well as silver apr57 coins by visiting our silver coin section.